preflighttech/preflight-tables/README.md

-buttons | No | Components to put above table, such as filtering buttons. htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. multiSort | No | Set to true to enable multiple column sorting.
+buttons | No | Components to put above table, such as filtering buttons. htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. alwaysSort | No | Ensure that there is at least one column sorted, so if there's only one column sorted and it's sorted desc, clicking will cause it to sort ascending instead of no columns sorting. multiSort | No | Set to true to enable multiple column sorting.
 For web, additional columns are selected by cmd/shift-clicking.
 For native, columns are selected with unmodified click and must be unselected to remove from sort. pageLength | No | Initial page length. paginationLinks | No | Set to "top" or "bottom" to only display pagination Links on top or bottom of table.
 Note: If pageLength is 'All' and and lengthMenu is false, no pagination Links are displayed.